 Despite the meme history that Constantinople I was merely a local council until it was “elevated” later, its Creed was cited in the ecumenical council in Ephesus.
 This is found in the July 22, 431 AD proceedings of the Council in its “decree” (as its called in the first session of Chalcedon).
 Charisius has a long appeal appended to the minutes, treated as an “authoritative” interpretation of the Nicene Creed because it was in response to a “falsified creed” made by Theodore of Mopsuestia.
 In this letter, he quotes the Constantinopolitan Creed (Price and Graumann, The Council of Ephesus 431, p.
 460) even though as footnote 83 points out it contains minor variations as an “adaption” (i.e. representing the fluidity of creeds at the time).
 Nevertheless, the fact the creed is cited explicitly in the context of it being true vis a vis a false one betrays its acceptance.
 One should note that in Session I of Chalcedon, the July 22nd minutes are treated as Ephesus’ conciliar decree.

-Proof #3: The Tome of Leo quotes the Constantinopolitan Creed
+Proof #3: The Tome of Leo (maybe) quotes the Constantinopolitan Creed

-It is ironic that a piece of meme history is oft repeated, but its falsity is on display in plain sight in a Papal source.
-Leo explicitly invokes “the [Nicene-Constantinopolitan] Creed” in his tome (Letter 28, Chap 1) and then in the next chapter states that “the whole body of the faithful confess that they ‘believe in [one] God the Father Almighty,’ and ‘in Jesus Christ,’ His only Son , our Lord, who ‘was born of the Holy Spirit and the Virgin Mary.'”
+It is ironic that a piece of meme history is oft repeated, but its falsity can very well be on display in plain sight in a Papal source.
+Leo seems to invoke “the [Nicene-Constantinopolitan] Creed” in his tome (Letter 28, Chap 1) and then in the next chapter states that “the whole body of the faithful confess that they ‘believe in [one] God the Father Almighty,’ and ‘in Jesus Christ,’ His only Son , our Lord, who ‘was born of the Holy Spirit and the Virgin Mary.'”
 One can quickly look at the Nicene and Constantinopolitan Creed side by side and quickly identify he is quoting the latter creed.
-And so, the first extent source of the council’s rejection in Rome (or at the very least its canon) takes for granted the “whole body of the faithful” adheres to the Council of Constantinople I. The same creed is quoted in the fifth paragraph as well, saying, “it is that in the Creed also we all confess that the Only-begotten Son of God was crucified and buried.”
+And so, the first extent source of the council’s rejection in Rome (or at the very least its canon) takes for granted the “whole body of the faithful” adheres to the creed of the Council of Constantinople I. The same creed is quoted in the fifth paragraph as well, saying, “it is that in the Creed also we all confess that the Only-begotten Son of God was crucified and buried.”
+It is possible that a proto-Apostle’s Creed is being quoted, though his identification with global usage appears to favor an “ecumenical” Creed.

 Proof #4: Rome itself accepted Constantinople I’s canons before the Canon 28 debacle